zacharyhamm/twostage/README.md

    to.
 5. Create a file in `.twostage` named `twostage.cfg`.
 6. This file should consist of three lines, one after another:
 	a.
 A TO line containing the email address for you SMS gateway.
- c.
+	b.
 A MAIL line containing the path to your `mail` binary.
- d.
+	c.
 A SHELL line containing the path to your preferred shell.
 (See twostage.cfg.example)
 7. Make `/bin/twostage` your default shell.
 8. And logout, log back in.